Online Academic Support Resources for ALL Students

 NetTutor Online Tutoring Service

 In addition to eTutoring, an online tutoring option for MiraCosta distance education classes is NetTutor.
-Unlike eTutoring, NetTutor provides 24×7 coverage of just about any academic subject, and is available via a link embedded within your class course management system environment (Blackboard or Canvas).
+Unlike eTutoring, NetTutor provides extensive coverage up to 24×7 of just about any academic subject, and is available via a link embedded within your class course management system environment (Blackboard or Canvas).
 The link would take students directly to the subject-specific tutoring area with no additional login required.
 Also with NetTutor, each instructor may specify “Rules of Engagement” that inform tutors about the approach and resources you would like them to use when working with your students.
-Contact me if you’re interested in NetTutor for your fall class(es).
+Contact me if you’re interested in NetTutor for your spring class(es).

 Distance Education Requirements and Guidelines